 Phi Rho Sigma Medical Society is a national social and community service organization represented by the Alpha Upsilon Chapter at Boonshoft School of Medicine.
 The objectives of Phi Rho Sigma are to establish a sense of fraternity among members to foster stronger relationships with other colleagues in the future, provide a strong support system for students, and most importantly, promote the idea that the profession of medicine is rooted in service.

-Several of our activities help to strengthen class pride and provide opportunities for members to reconnect, including our monthly Field Day and monthly Happy Hour, where we provide food for our members.
+Several of our activities help to strengthen class pride and provide opportunities for members to reconnect, including our Field Day and Happy Hour events, where we provide food for our members.
 Our Organ Week event, now in the fall term, provides more students with a chance to participate.
+This week brings awareness to Organ and Tissue Donation while presenting students with a fun break from classes.

 Currently, members are charged $65 to join Phi Rho, $45 of which is a mandatory lifetime membership fee paid to the national organization.
 The remaining $20 is used to offset costs from lunch programming and to partially subsidize ticket prices for chapter events.